ashish91/scheduled_tweets/talking_points.md

 Ok it's Successfully created my account.
 Let's go to Rails console to check the new user.

-**Type in User.last**
+Type in User.last

-So it has indeed created my account using - my email -.
+This is the newly create user with - my email -.

 We can also see that it saved the password digest and not the password we typed in.

 Here we're using a feature in Rails called `has_secure_password` which uses a hashing algorithm called `bcrypt` to hash the password we entered and save the digest outputed by it.

 This is done so that nobody can read the actual password we provided.

 Afterwards when we're signing it uses the same `bcrypt` hashing algorithm to hash the password input and matches it to what is saved in the database.
 If it matches it signs in the user.